Sai Sai Kham Leng: Acting career

 Sai Sai moved to Yangon in 1997 and joined John Lwin's John International Modeling Agency.
 He then participated in TV commercials as a model.

 Sai Sai has acted in over 50 direct-to-videos in his early acting career.
 In 2006, he took on his first big-screen role in the film "Mingalabar".
 He then starred in his second big-screen film "Gon Shane Pyin Tat Chit Chin Thate Khar" where he played the main role with Yan Aung, Thet Mon Myint and Htun Eaindra Bo in 2007.

-In 2008, Sai Sai took on his first big-screen leading role in the film "Yin Khon Hninsi" alongside Kyaw Thu, Moht Moht Myint Aung, and Thet Mon Myint which screened in Myanmar cinemas in 2008.
+In 2008, Sai Sai took on his first big-screen leading role in the film "Yin Khon Hninsi".